 Invokana was designed to prevent the kidneys from reabsorbing glucose/sugar into the bloodstream of a Type 2 diabetic.
 Still on the market and not yet subject to a recall, the drug can be rather expensive without adequate prescription insurance coverage.
 Some patients may be paying as much as $10 per pill.
 At first, many patients are initially put on a dose of about 100 mg a day.
 Over time, this dose may be raised to as high as 300 mg a day.

-Other serious medical conditions that can develop (or worsen) while taking Invokana may include: strokes, heart attacks, testicular cancer, fungal infections, severe dehydration, unhealthy weight loss, and blood infections.
-Be sure to tell your Drug Injury Lawyer about every medical condition you have that appears to be directly related to your use of Invokana.Sacramento Drug Injury Lawyer
+Other serious medical conditions that can develop (or worse) while taking Invokana may include: strokes, heart attacks, testicular cancer, fungal infections, severe dehydration, unhealthy weight loss, and blood infections.
+Be sure to tell your Drug Injury Lawyer about every medical condition you have what appears to be directly related to your use of Invokana.Sacramento Drug Product Liability Lawyer

-My name is Ed Smith and I’m a Sacramento Drug Injury Lawyer.
-I’ve been practicing law for over 30 years and I developed www.AutoAccident.com, a website that provides readers with extensive personal injury resources.
+I’ve been practicing law since 1982 and founded www.AutoAccident.com, a website that provides readers with extensive personal injury resources.

 I hope you’ll visit our firm’s main website where you can find answers to many of your questions about how we handle client injuries.
 Every employee in this office will always try hard to answer any of your questions.